-- COVID-19 related actions continued for the eighth month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - Stadler's manufacturing facility in Salt Lake City has reverted back to two production shifts in order to limit the number of workers per car.
-This is due to a recent outbreak of COVID-19 at that facility. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted a request for an 'excusable delay' due to COVID-19.
+- COVID-19 related actions continued for the ninth month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - Stadler's manufacturing facility in Salt Lake City has reverted back to two production shifts in order to limit the number of workers per car.
+This is due to the October 2020 outbreak of COVID-19 at that facility. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted a request for an 'excusable delay' due to COVID-19.
 The extent of the continuing delay is being evaluated.
-Currently, shipping the first trainset to Pueblo, Colorado for testing has been delayed five months to January 2021, and the first trainset to be delivered to Caltrain delayed 3.5 months to the end of June 2021. - Salt Lake City-based 'Type Testing' of Trainset No. 1 is progressing slowly due to COVID-19 travel restrictions.
+Currently, shipping the first trainset to Pueblo, Colorado for testing has been delayed almost six months to February 2021, and the first trainset to be delivered to Caltrain delayed 3.5 months to the end of June 2021. - Salt Lake City-based 'Type Testing' of Trainset No. 1 is progressing slowly due to COVID-19 travel restrictions.
 Workarounds, including Stadler obtaining emergency visas, have allowed progress in this area.
-Type testing is scheduled to begin in mid-November. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
+Type testing began in mid-November. - Type testing was delayed at the end of November due to members of the test team quarantining at home per Stadler's coronavirus contact tracing protocol.
+Two members tested positive and are completing their quarantine while the others tested negative and were able to return to work. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
 This will delay delivery of trainsets.
 The extent of the delay is being evaluated by Stadler. - Final Design Reviews remain to be completed for three systems.
-These softwarebased systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'PTC.'
-Completion is scheduled for November 2020 and must be performed prior to the commencement of Type Testing. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 52 car shells have been shipped from Stadler Switzerland, with 43 onsite in Stadler's Salt Lake City facility (eight in transit and one returned for minor repair).
+These software-based systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'PTC.'
+For train control and MDS, completion is delayed to February 2021 and must be performed prior to the commencement of Pueblo Type Testing.
+For PTC, completion is anticipated in mid-2021.

-- Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
+- First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 61 car shells have been shipped from Stadler Switzerland, with 46 onsite in Stadler's Salt Lake City facility (eight in transit and one returned for minor repair). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
 Audits will commence when sub-suppliers reopen and travel restrictions are lifted. - Stadler's trainset delivery and testing schedule on Caltrain property has been rebaselined.

-- Continue to close out system level FDRs and FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities. - Determine Train 1 readiness for type testing.
+- Continue to close out system level FDRs and FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities. - Support Train 1 type testing.